|Due to the State of MD Code revision, the Cecil County Board of License Commissioners is in the process of revising the Local Rules & Regulations.

 The Board of License Commissioners, in accordance with the Maryland Annotated Code, Article 2B, approves and issues alcoholic beverage licenses and conducts hearings when a violation regarding the sale of alcoholic beverages occurs.

 The Board is also responsible for conducting inspections and/or surveillance investigations of licensed facilities to ensure compliance with all applicable state and county laws, rules and regulations.

-The Cecil County Board of License Commissioners consists of three members appointed by the Cecil County Board of Commissioners.
+The Cecil County Board of License Commissioners consists of three members recommended by the County Executive and approved by the Council.
 Each appointed Commissioner serves for three years on a staggered basis.The present commissioners and the date of their original appointment:

 Supporting staff include Chief Alcoholic Beverage Inspector, five part-time Alcoholic Beverage Inspectors and an office administrator.

 The Board of License Commissioners meets once a month, usually on the last Wednesday.

 1. Article 2B, Section 8-208 permits one liquor license to be issued for every 400 registered voters in each of the nine election polling districts of the County.
 Currently, there are currently 141 licenses in Cecil County.

 2. Different types of Liquor Licenses that can be obtained are:

 Included in Quota system:

 - Class "BLX"--On-Sale Restaurant